 It can even delightfully backfire like ThinkGeek.com’s April Fool’s joke Tauntaun sleeping bag.

-The World Wildlife Fund wants a bit of this magic dust, and so is teaming up with crowdsource platform (someone needs to fix on a term and USE IT) Idea Bounty to ask creative thinkers around the globe for input on a new marketing campaign to make sustainable living cool.
+The World Wildlife Fund wants a bit of this magic dust, and teamed up with crowdsource platform (someone needs to fix on a term and USE IT) Idea Bounty to ask creative thinkers around the globe for input on a new marketing campaign to make sustainable living cool.

 The World Wildlife Fund are indisputably progressive in their embrace of the four ‘C’s of community, co-creation, customisation, and conversation as evidenced by the third post in Mashable’s Summer of Social Good series on #FindingTheGood (a week of posts dedicated to profiling charitable initiatives using social media).

-However, somewhere behind all this there’s one brilliant mind – that one that decided to use the hive mind.
+However, somewhere behind all this there’s one brilliant mind – the one that decided to use the hive mind.